OpenSILEX/phis-docs-community/docs/experimental-organization.md

 ## Projects

 ### What are projects ?
-A research project is the higher level of organisation in PHIS.
+A research project is the higher level of organisation in Phis.
 It is generally the object of a contract or a grant agreement between the laboratory performing the research activities and funding agencies providing the financial support.
 A project can hold many experiments from various experimental campaigns.
 Besides, several projects can participate to the same experimentation.

 ### What are project properties ?
-Projects fact sheets are all public, i.e. visible for every PHIS user, including those unrelated to them.
+Projects fact sheets are all public, i.e. visible for every Phis user, including those unrelated to them.
 However, experimental data included in a project are accessible only to users who belong to an owner or guest groups of the experimentation.

 ### Create a project